What is Skillshare?

 Which Course Do I Take First?!

 If you are a beginner, take Samantha Nielsen’s course first.
 It’s a great gentle introduction to get you going.
 Then for a bit more of a stronger slant on urban sketching and actually getting out on the street, take Teoh Chie’s class, How to Draw on Location.

 If you have been sketching for a while and want to take things to the next level, I still recommend Teoh’s class for getting you excited about actually getting outside and sketching.
 For improving your technique, or getting into some more detailed ideas I wholeheartedly recommend taking (and studying closely) both of James Richards’s classes.
 But then watch the others too as they’re fun and you never know what little tip you may pick up!

 I hope this post has been useful.
 Skillshare is a super affordable way to learn new things.
 They have courses on all sorts of creative pursuits.
 If you haven’t checked it out before please do go and have a look.
 You can browse the entire course catalogue for free and some of the courses are available to watch on the free membership too.

 Not only can you check out the urban sketching courses but there are hundreds of courses on watercolour painting, drawing and digital illustration which could all contribute to advancing your urban sketches.

-There’s even social media and business courses so you can blow up your Instagram following if you’re so inclined…or maybe start an Etsy shop selling prints of your favourite sketches?!
+There are even social media and business courses so you can blow up your Instagram following if you’re so inclined…or maybe start an Etsy shop selling prints of your favourite sketches?!

-If you don’t wish to carry on with Premium membership just set a reminder in your calendar to cancel before your card is charged.
+If you don’t wish to carry on with your Premium membership just set a reminder in your calendar to cancel before your card is charged.

 Skillshare cancels your membership straight away, no questions asked.
 Your profile stays in place, with your course history and any playlists you’ve made or projects you’ve completed and if you want to restart, just hit the pay button and you’re back in, easy!